marijazafirovska/Black-Friday-Sales-Prediction/README.md

 As it was assumed, this analysis shows that there is no significant correlation between each category within a feature and the Purchase.
 With other words, the presented correlation in the previous visualization was driven by the misbalanced set of data.

+### Target variable distribution and outliers

+In this section the scipy library was used for plotting the distribution of the target variable.

+•	From distribution plot that represent the distribution of Purchase, we can conclude that our target variable follows Gaussian (Norma) distribution.
+•	From the boxplot, can be seen that there are few values lying outside (outliers).
+But if the z-score is considered, can be concluded that there are no values above the usual threshold level (generally taken as 3).
+• From the distribution plot that represents the distribution of each Product_Category_1, can be concluded that the target variable follows Gaussian(normal) distribution within each Product_Category_1

 ## Data Preparation

+### Fill in missing values

+As it was previously presented, there are 2 variables with missing values.
+In this regards, different strategies were tested:

+o	Fill in with mean value.

+o	Fill in with 0.

+o	Custom fill in.

+However, best results were received with the custom function for filling in the missing values, which includes:

+•	**For Product_category_3:** for all the combinations of values of Product_category_1 and Product_category_2, the most frequent Product_category_3 was found and it was used for filling in the missing values in Product_category_3 for the appropriate combination of the first two categories.
+For all the missing values in Product_category_3 for which also the Product_category_2 is empty, zero was used for filling in.

+•	**For Product_category_2:** missing values were filled in with 0.

 ## Data Modeling
 ## Results Evaluation